 The Hofkapelle München is seen today as the leading ensemble for historic performing practice in the south of Germany.
 Since its re-formation in 2009 under the artistic direction of the renowned Baroque violinist and conductor Rüdiger Lotter the Hofkapelle München acquired an excellent reputation.
 Thus the Süddeutsche Zeitung wrote in 2013: “One is inclined to place Lotter and his Hofkapelle München among the very best ensembles specializing in Early Music, but the Hofkapelle would stand out clearly with its magnificent concentration and the literally addictive pleasure they take in playing.”

-Among the artists who make guest appearances with the Hofkapelle München are Reinhard Goebel, Alessandro de Marchi, Dorothee Oberlinger, Hille Perl, Christiane Karg and Lawrence Zazzo.
-The orchestra also works together with choirs as the Tölzer Knabenchor and the Bavarian Radio Choir.
+Among the artists who make guest appearances with the Hofkapelle München are Reinhard Goebel, Alessandro de Marchi, Dorothee Oberlinger, Hille Perl, Christiane Karg, and Lawrence Zazzo.
+The orchestra also works together with choirs such as the Tölzer Knabenchor and the Bavarian Radio Choir.

-In 2012, together with the countertenor Valer Sabadus, the orchestra was awarded the German Record Critics’ Prize for their CD “Hasse reloaded”.
-The next very successful recording were the “Six Brandenburg concerts” of Bach in 2013.
+In 2012, together with the countertenor Valer Sabadus, the orchestra was awarded the German Record Critics’ Prize for their CD “Hasse Reloaded”.
+The next very successful recording was the “Six Brandenburg Concertos” of Bach in 2013.
 In 2014 the Hofkapelle München recorded together with Valer Sabadus his new solo CD “Le belle immagini” under the baton of Alessandro de Marchi.
 This CD was awarded the Echo Klassik 2015.

 Sources